 At the law office of Elizabeth Jones, a Professional Corporation, parents find the support and legal help they need to develop child custody agreements and parenting plans that meet the needs of their children.

 I'm Elizabeth Jones, an Newport Beach parenting plan attorney with more than 15 years of experience.
-I am a trained mediator, and I also help parents using the methods of Collaborative Law.
-Whether you choose to use Mediation, Collaborative Law, or your case goes to family court, I can help you protect your child's best interests.
+I am a trained mediator.
+Whether you choose to use Mediation or your case goes to family court, I can help you protect your child's best interests.

 Negotiating a Parenting Plan Out of Court